Advanced Settings

 Most

-This causes a delay whenever there is a change in direction of
+Backlash causes a delay whenever there is a change in direction

 the Dec guide commands.
 During this interval, the declination